First 100 days of the first Trump presidency: Administration and Cabinet

 On February 8, when Trump formally announced his 24-member-cabinet—the largest cabinet of any President so far—fewer cabinet nominees had been confirmed than any other president except George Washington by the same length of time into his presidency.
 Trump's reorganization of the cabinet removed the Chair of the Council of Economic Advisers that President Obama had added in 2009.
 The Director of National Intelligence and Director of the CIA were elevated to cabinet-level.
 During the transition period, Trump had named a full slate of Cabinet and Cabinet-level nominees, all of which require Senate confirmation except for White House Chief of Staff and the vice presidency.

-By April 29, almost all of his nominated cabinet members had been confirmed, including Secretaries of State Rex Tillerson, Treasury Steven Mnuchin, Defense James Mattis, Justice Jeff Sessions, the Interior Ryan Zinke, Secretary of Agriculture Sonny Perdue, Commerce Wilbur Ross, Secretary of Labor Alex Acosta, Health and Human Services HHS Tom Price, Housing and Urban Development HUD Ben Carson, Transportation Elaine Chao, Energy Rick Perry, Education Betsy DeVos, Veterans Affairs David Shulkin, Homeland Security John Kelly, Director of the Central Intelligence Agency (CIA) Mike Pompeo, UN Ambassador Nikki R. Haley, Environmental Protection Agency (EPA) Scott Pruitt, Small Business Administration Linda McMahon, Management and Budget OMB Mick Mulvaney, and Director of National Intelligence Dan Coats.
-Only two were awaiting confirmation—Trade Representative Robert Lighthizer and Council of Economic Advisers CEA Kevin Hassett.
+By April 29, almost all of his nominated cabinet members had been confirmed, including Secretaries of State Rex Tillerson, Treasury Steven Mnuchin, Defense James Mattis, Justice Jeff Sessions, the Interior Ryan Zinke, Secretary of Agriculture Sonny Perdue, Commerce Wilbur Ross, Secretary of Labor Alex Acosta, Health and Human Services Tom Price, Housing and Urban Development Ben Carson, Transportation Elaine Chao, Energy Rick Perry, Education Betsy DeVos, Veterans Affairs David Shulkin, Homeland Security John Kelly, Director of the Central Intelligence Agency Mike Pompeo, UN Ambassador Nikki R. Haley, Environmental Protection Agency Scott Pruitt, Small Business Administration Linda McMahon, Management and Budget Mick Mulvaney, and Director of National Intelligence Dan Coats.
+Only two were awaiting confirmation — Trade Representative Robert Lighthizer and Council of Economic Advisers Kevin Hassett.

 James Mattis was confirmed on January 20 as Secretary of Defense by a vote of 98–1.
 Mattis had previously received a waiver of the National Security Act of 1947, which requires a seven-year waiting period before retired military personnel can assume the role of Secretary of Defense.
 John Kelly was confirmed as United States Secretary of Homeland Security on the first day by a vote of 88–11.
 Former ExxonMobil CEO Rex Tillerson was sworn in as Secretary of State by Vice-President Mike Pence on February 1.
 Trump nominated Tillerson for the position as top U.S. diplomat (the equivalent of a foreign minister) on December 13, 2016.
 He was approved by the Senate Foreign Relations Committee on January 23, 2017, and by the full Senate in a 56–43 vote.
-Nikki Haley was confirmed as UN Ambassador with a Senate vote of 96 to 4.
+Nikki Haley was confirmed as UN Ambassador by a vote of 96-4.